-District 1 is a popular restaurant in Medellín with very good and authentic Vietnamese food.
-The owner is an expat from the U.S. with Vietnamese parents.
+District 1 is a popular restaurant in Medellín with good Vietnamese food that has reopened.
+The owner was an expat from the U.S. with Vietnamese parents.

 After you’ve been in Colombia for a while and had your fill of rice, frijoles, patacones and chicharrón and looking for Asian food for a change of pace, District 1 is a good option.
-District 1 opened less than two years ago and is located in El Poblado.
+District 1 was located in El Poblado but closed last year but it has now reopened in Laureles.

-The dishes and flavors at this restaurant are authentic Vietnamese and quite different than any typical Colombian dishes.
-I have eaten at this Vietnamese restaurant several times and there are several good dishes on the menu.
+The dishes and flavors at this restaurant were authentic Vietnamese and quite different than any typical Colombian dishes.
+I ate at this Vietnamese restaurant several times and there are several good dishes on the menu.

 Note: the above photos are courtesy of District 1.